shionhonda/hippocampus-garden/content/blog/preference_optimization/index.md

   - Implicit, as in DPO, where the reward function is embedded within the policy network itself.
 - Policy model: This is the LLM being optimized.
 It takes a prompt as input and generates a response.
 The policy model is trained to maximize the expected reward, leading to the generation of more human-preferred responses.
 - Reference model: This is a pre-trained LLM that serves as a starting point for preference optimization.
 The reference model is often fine-tuned with supervised learning on high-quality data before preference optimization to improve its performance on the target task.
 We prevent the policy model from deviating too far from the reference model to maintain coherence and general knowledge, often by using the KL divergence as a regularizer.
 - Loss function: This is a function that quantifies the difference between the model's output and human preferences.
-This can be based on a certain mathematcical model for preference data, such as the **Bradley-Terry model** for paired comparisons.
+This can be based on a certain mathematcical model for preference data, such as the **Bradley-Terry model** for paired comparisons [1].

 Several challenges need to be addressed to improve preference optimization: